migliorelli/brotmon/CONTRIBUTING.md

 - Use clear and meaningful commit messages
 - Start with a verb in the present tense
-- Keep the first line under 70 characters
+- Keep the first line around 100 characters
 - Reference issues and pull requests when relevant

 Example: